Consulting with your health care team

 - Have your symptoms been continuous or occasional?

 - What, if anything, seems to improve your symptoms?

 - What, if anything, appears to worsen your symptoms?

-- Townsend CM Jr, et al. Sabiston Textbook of Surgery: The Biological Basis of Modern Surgical Practice.
+- Townsend CM Jr, et al. Diseases of the breast.
+Sabiston Textbook of Surgery: The Biological Basis of Modern Surgical Practice.
 19th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. https://www.clinicalkey.com.
-Accessed June 19, 2014.
+Accessed May 3, 2016.

 - McDermott AM, et al. Surgeon and breast unit volume-outcome relationships in breast cancer surgery and treatment.
 Annals of Surgery.
 2013;258:808.

 - Ibrance (prescribing information).
 New York, N.Y.: Pfizer; 2016. http://www.ibrance.com.
 Accessed May 6, 2016.

 - Afinitor (prescribing information).
 East Hanover, N.J.: Novartis; 2016. http://www.afinitor.com.
 Accessed May 6, 2016.

 - AskMayoExpert.
 Tamoxifen and CYP2D6.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.